 Opening: July 2, 1923.
-It was on the west side of the street about a block north of Brand Blvd.
+It was on the west side of the street a block and a half north of Brand Blvd.
 This 1923 "Watch For Opening" photo from Marc Wanamaker's Bison Archives appears on page 105 of the terrific 2008 Arcadia Publishing book "Theatres in Los Angeles" by Suzanne Tarbell Cooper, Amy Ronnebeck Hall and Mr. Wanamaker.
 There's a preview of the book on Google Books.

 The theatre was initially an operation of Fred Miller, who at the time also had the California and Miller's Theatre on Main St. and the Alhambra on Hill St. Later he would operate the Figueroa Theatre on S. Figueroa, the Carthay Circle on San Vicente, and the Elmiro Theatre in Santa Monica.